 Penguins arrested sushi bar invasion… again

-A single penguin on his way to the sushi truck was apprehended, but he was caught.
+Police caught a single penguin on his way to the sushi truck.
 Officials returned him to the sea.

 Realists are not optimistic.
 Penguins return to nests they’ve established.

-Fresh calls from the sushi truck are expected.
+They expect more calls from the sushi truck ….

 From the Wellington Police blotter..

 A couple of penguins have been released following temporary detainment by Wellington Police. 🐧

 The waddling vagrants were removed from their sushi stand refuge earlier today by Constable John Zhu.
 Unsurprisingly, this was not the first report Police had received about the fishy 🐠 birds.

 We received a call about 8:40pm on Saturday night of a penguin on the road in Featherston Street.

 Police responded and with some help from members of the public released the penguin, described as ‘little and blue’, back into the sea.